wadcom/kisarra-docs/README.md

 ## Supplies

-Each turn, the player receives 2 units of supplies for free, and a certain amount of supplies for the Beririum sent on the previous turn.
+Each turn, the player receives 2 units of supplies for free, and a certain amount of supplies for the Betirium sent on the previous turn.
 For every 2 kg of beririum sent, the player will receive 1 unit of supplies.

 Each unit has a "tank" for supplies of a certain capacity.
 Each unit consumes